emmercm/www/src/blog/_bash-euxo.md

 cat nonexistent_file | gzip > compressed_file.gz
 ```

+_Cloudflare had [an incident](https://blog.cloudflare.com/pipefail-how-a-missing-shell-option-slowed-cloudflare-down/) in December 2021 that would have been prevented with `set -o pipefail`._

 Using `set -o pipefail`, similar to `set -e`, lets you be sure that execution won't continue after an unhandled command failure.

 ## Safety by default